Sbozzolo/kuibit/docs/series.rst

 BaseNumerical object
 --------------------

-The :py:mod:class:`~.BaseSeries` class is derived from a even more abstract one, :py:mod:class:`~.BaseNumerical`.
-This class represent anything for which it makes sense to do calculations with. :py:mod:class:`~.BaseNumerical` implements all the infrastrcture needed to overload the mathematical operations.
+The :py:class:`~.BaseSeries` class is derived from a even more abstract one, :py:class:`~.BaseNumerical`.
+This class represent anything for which it makes sense to do calculations with. :py:class:`~.BaseNumerical` implements all the infrastrcture needed to overload the mathematical operations.
 To do this, derived class must define three functions:
 - ``_apply_unary``, that describes the output of applying a function to ``self``